heinzl/swift-composable-navigation/README.md

 ### Stack navigation

 `StackNavigation` models state and actions of a stack-based scheme for navigating hierarchical content.
 Views can be pushed on the stack or popped from the stack.
 Even mutations to the whole stack can be performed.
-The `StackNavigationController` listens to state changes and updates the view stack accordingly using UIKit.
+The `StackNavigationViewController` listens to state changes and updates the view stack accordingly using UIKit.

 It also supports automatic state updates for popping items via the leading-edge swipe gesture or the long press back-button menu.